hyperupcall/dotfiles/docs/notable.md

 ## [`readline.sh`](../user/.config/bash/modules/readline.sh)

-Special bash readline bindings that includes many convenient functionality that include:
+Special Bash readline bindings that includes many convenient functionality that include:

 -  Alt+M to bring up man page (of command/alias currently being edited)s
    -  extremely useful, as you can view a man page without having to switch readline editing buffers
 -  Alt+H to print help menu (of command/alias currently being edited)
    -  extremely useful, as you can view arguments and flags quickly
 -  Alt+S to toggle sudo
 -  Alt+/ to toggle comment
 -  Alt+\ to toggle backslash

+It calls more general functions that can be found at [`line-editing.sh`](../user/.config/shell/modules/line-editing.sh)

 ## [`mkt.sh`](../user/.config/shell/modules/functions/mkt.sh)

 Quick command to automatically do something in a temporary space.
 Based on the first argument, it will

 -  (blank) => cd to new random directory in tempfs (`cd "$(mktemp -d)"`)
 -  (file/folder) => copy file/folder to new random directory in tempfs, and cd/ls to it
 -  (git repository) => clone (optionally sparse) repo to new random directroy in tempfs, and cd/ls to it
 -  (internet file) => curl file to new random directory in tempfs, and cd/ls to it

 It will create a history of invocations at `$XDG_STATE_HOME/history/mkt_history`